-- 8.1 Cabinet; Senior Leadership Team; Communities & Place DMT; Housing Management Team; Travelling Ahead Gypsy and Traveller Advocates; Principal Environmental Health Officer; Snr Landscape and Urban Officer; Biodiversity and Ecology Lead; Highways Development Manager and Head of Placemaking. - 8.2 The Council has undertaken a public consultation exercise on Langley Close, Bradbury Farm and Oakgrove Farm.
-See Appendix 5.
+- 8.1 Cabinet; Senior Leadership Team; Communities & Place DMT; Housing Management Team; Travelling Ahead Gypsy and Traveller Advocates; Principal Environmental Health Officer; Senior Landscape and Urban Officer; Biodiversity and Ecology Lead; Highways Development Manager and Head of Placemaking. - The Council has undertaken a public consultation exercise on Langley Close, Bradbury Farm and Oakgrove Farm.
+See Appendix 5. - 8.3 This proposal was considered by a Special meeting of the Place Committee on 24th July 2024.
+The notes of the meeting are attached in Appendix 10.
+Responses to key questions/comments raised at the Committee with accompanying responses are detailed in Appendix 11.

-9. BACKGROUND PAPERS:

-Appendix 1 - Site Overviews
+9. BACKGROUND PAPERS: Appendix 1 - Site Overviews